 Believing that she had to prepare herself professionally to promote agricultural settlement in Erez Israel, Yanait traveled to France to study agricultural engineering at the University of Nancy (1911–1914).
 After graduating during World War I she returned to Palestine, where she specialized at Aharon Aaronsohn’s experimental station in Atlit, served in recruiting volunteers to the British army and, so she maintained, coordinating between Ha-Shomer and Nili (a group of Jews in Ottoman-occupied Palestine who worked for British intelligence).

-After the war she married her partner Izhak Ben-Zvi (1918) and gave birth to two sons who were given biblical names: the elder son Amram (b.
+After the war she married her partner Izhak Ben-Zvi and gave birth to two sons who were given biblical names: the elder son Amram (b.
 1922) was named after the father of Moses and Aaron; the second son (b.
-1924), named after the High Priest Eli, was murdered by Arabs near his kibbutz in the Galilee in 1948.
+1924), named after the High Priest Eli, was murdered by Arabs near his A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz in the Galilee in 1948.
 Rahel Yanait maintained very close ties with her sisters and parents, who shared a home with the Ben-Zvis after they immigrated to Palestine and took care of the Ben-Zvis’ children.

 When her husband began his tenure as the second president of the State of Israel (1952–1963) she took an active role as First Lady.
-This included the design of the unique character of the President’s House, its easy accessibility and its special status among the new immigrants of multiple ethnic groups who had recently immigrated to Israel from many diasporas.
-After the death of Izhak she initiated the establishment of Yad Ben-Zvi, an institution dedicated to research and publication of studies on the history of Erez Israel/Israel and on the ethnic heritage of the Sephardi and Eastern Jews, as well as to bringing the fruits of scholarship to the people via seminars, conferences and field trips.
+She is credited for the design of the President’s House and ensuring its unique character, with its easy accessibility and special status among the new immigrants of multiple ethnic groups who had recently immigrated to Israel from many diasporas.
+After the death of Izhak she initiated the establishment of Yad Ben-Zvi, an institution dedicated to research and publication of studies on the history of Erez Israel and on the ethnic heritage of the Sephardi and Eastern Jews, as well as to bringing the fruits of scholarship to the people via seminars, conferences, and field trips.
 In the 1960s and 1970s Yanait dedicated her efforts to renewal of the ancient Jewish settlement at Peki’in in the Galilee and promotion of the ideology of Erez Israel ha-Shlemah (The Greater Land of Israel Movement).
-In recognition of her contribution to the country and its society she was awarded the Henrietta Szold Prize (1958), honorary citizenship of Jerusalem (1965) and the most prestigious award in Israel, the Israel Prize (for lifetime achievement, 1978).
+In recognition of her contribution to the country and its society she was awarded the Henrietta Szold Prize in 1958, honorary citizenship of Jerusalem in 1965, and the most prestigious award in Israel, the Israel Prize for lifetime achievement, in 1978.